souravs72/microservices-project/README.md

 # Microservices Architecture Platform

-A comprehensive microservices platform built with Spring Boot 3.5.6, featuring robust authentication, user management, notification services, and scalable order/inventory management.
+A comprehensive microservices platform built with Spring Boot 3.5.6 and React 19, featuring robust authentication, user management, notification services, and a modern web frontend with dynamic dashboard and user management capabilities.

 ## 🚀 Quick Start